Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ### Deploy the theme

-If you are deploying using the modelling application or Docker compose you must provide the correct configuration and the theme will be generated at startup.
+If you are deploying using the Modeling Application or Docker compose you must provide the correct configuration and the theme will be generated at startup.
-After updating the properties for the custom theme in the modelling application, new entries for the **UI** are added to this file: `"customCssPath": "./assets/theme/custom.css" (i.e. /[app-name]/ui/[ui-name]/assets/theme/custom.css)`
+After updating the properties for the custom theme in the Modeling Application, new entries for the **UI** are added to this file: `"customCssPath": "./assets/theme/custom.css" (i.e. /[app-name]/ui/[ui-name]/assets/theme/custom.css)`

 For example: